 That deadline looms over us, so we move it to the top of our To-Do list.
 The machine can answer the phone.
 Pizza places deliver night and day, so the family will be fed.
 Few of us like to dust or vacuum anyway, so that's not a problem.
 The library committee meeting can go on without us this time and a niece will appreciate a check for her birthday as much as a gift.
 We need to block out everything but the writing project.
 We don't want to face failure or the humiliation of telling the editor the piece is not ready.

 Achievement is accomplished by setting priorities and being firm in keeping them.
 Get your ducks in a row might be a good illustration.
 If we're wishy-washy, our goals float farther and farther away.

 When we receive good news from an editor, we've achieved a goal.
 We'd love to share the good news with someone--usually someone who means something to us.
 Like my son, we radiate joy when sharing news of an acceptance from a publisher.
 Satisfaction settles over us like a warm comforter.
 That, however, is not the end.
 Success only inspires us to continue writing and submitting.
 If you receive eleven rejections and one acceptance, which one do you think you'll remember longest?

 That small son of mine is now a successful businessman.
-He learned all about achievement before he went to kindergarten Here's hoping you did, too.
+He learned all about deadlines and achievement before he went to kindergarten Here's hoping you did, too.
 If not, it's never too late to learn.